 The Appalachia CARES program is a state-wide AmeriCorps program of the Clinch-Powell Resource Conservation and Development Council.
 Its primary direct service activities include the implementation of projects and education related to Housing Services, Energy Efficiency, and Capacity Building.
 Housing Services include resource support, assessment, education, identification of appropriate housing, and home repairs for economically disadvantaged individuals and families in the rural and urban areas served by the program.
 Energy Efficiency initiatives include energy efficient and environmentally-conscious practices, including, but not limited to, sustainable energy and other natural resources, sustainable agriculture, and environmental stewardship.
 Appalachia CARES member positions are designed to expand the capacity of partner organizations by supporting the efficiency, effectiveness, and impact of program outreach.

-The Appalachia CARES program is a grant funded AmeriCorps program through the Corporation for National and Community Service.
+The Appalachia CARES program is a grant funded AmeriCorps program.
 The grant is awarded by Volunteer Tennessee located in Nashville, TN.
-The program is locally sponsored by Clinch-Powell.
-AmeriCorps engages more than 75,000 Americans in intensive service each year at nonprofits, schools, public agencies, and community and faith-based groups across the country.
-To learn more, visit the AmeriCorps website.
+AmeriCorps enrolls more than 250,000 individuals in intensive service each year to serve organizations making a difference in 40,000 communities across the country.
+To learn more, visit the AmeriCorps and Volunteer TN websites.